Nutrition and Dietetics (Post DPD) — M.S.

 Multiple registrations required to fulfill unit requirement

-Comprehensive Examination is designed to establish that the student has a broad understanding of Nutrition and Dietetics, research statistics, and basic research methodology.
+Comprehensive Examination is designed to establish that the student has a broad understanding of nutrition and dietetics, statistics, and basic research methodology.
 The written comprehensive examination will be administered after students have successfully completed the majority of required courses.
 The comprehensive examination will typically occur during the spring quarter of the student’s second year in the MS program.

 Normal time to complete the program